 AM1 and AM3 - Auto-Magic filter for digital Compact cameras.

-We made three types of filter for digital compact cameras.
-This filter, the AM - Auto-Magic, is designed for use in blue to blue-green waters.
+We made three recipes of filter for digital compact cameras.
+This filter, the AM - Auto-Magic, is the main one and is designed for use in blue to blue-green waters.
 Unlike our other filters this filter is designed to work with the auto white balancing (default) setting on your digital compact camera to make great colour underwater photography point and shoot simple.
-The Auto-Magic filter works best at shallow depths, where you will have more time for photography.
-It is also excellent for turning your digital compact camera into a video camera.
+However, if you are happy with the proceedure of setting the white balance manually, then we suggest you do as this will give you more control over your images.
+Most users start using this filter in fully auto mode and then switch over to using it manually after a few dives.

 Magic filters are designed for available light underwater photography.
-The Auto-Magic works best from the 3m down to 12m (40ft).
+The Auto-Magic works best from the 3m down to 12m (40ft), but with more modern compact cameras can work considerably deeper.

 Sample before and after photos with the AM1 on a digital compact camera.